 He takes elements from the unconstructed, rock and roll and blends it with unconventional tailoring to create clothing that evoke his intrinsic design language.

-Offered by many acclaimed boutiques around the world, you can find his unique collection but at a premium price point.
+Offered by many acclaimed boutiques around the world, you can find his unique collection, but in a premium price range.

 Most popular for having sneaker collaborations with the Jordan brand, we have Hiroshi Fujiwara’s fragment design.

 This Japanese brand is best known for their collaborations with well established brands across the globe.

 They even had a partnership with luxury car manufacturer Maserati.